Zendesk app request API: A complete developer guide for 2026

 Custom API integrations take time to build and maintain.
 You need to handle authentication, error retry logic, rate limiting, and ongoing maintenance as APIs change.

-If your goal is to automate ticket workflows rather than build a custom app, consider whether you actually need to write code.
-Our AI agent for Zendesk handles ticket creation, routing, and responses without any development work.
+If your goal is to automate ticket workflows rather than build a custom app, consider whether you actually need to write code. eesel's Zendesk integration handles ticket creation, routing, and responses without any development work, connecting AI-powered automation to your existing Zendesk setup in minutes.

 Here's the difference: with the API approach, you're writing scripts to move tickets around that humans will still need to respond to.
 With an AI agent, you're training a system to understand your business and handle the entire ticket lifecycle.
 You connect it to your Zendesk account, and it learns from your past tickets, help center articles, and macros.